1 Bg 4-1972: Transcendental Knowledge

 > of all different plenary expansions of Krsna, namely Rama,

-> Nrsimha, Varaha, etc. And as Krsna is transcendental
+> Nrsimha, Varaha, etc. However, as Krsna is transcendental

 > to this system of the four divisions of human society, a